How to design an open plan kitchen extension, according to the experts

-"Make sure you've collated a list of the things you definitely need, and want, at the earliest stage to ensure you cover all the must-haves," says Nathan Kingsbury, founder and creative director of Nathan Kingsbury Design.
+"Make sure you've collated a list of the things you definitely need, and want, at the earliest stage to ensure you cover all the must-haves," agrees Nathan Kingsbury, founder and creative director of Nathan Kingsbury Design.

 "This will also ensure no space in the new open plan extension is under-utilised and result in space that is not only beautiful, but functions in the way that you and those living in it, need it to.”